 Eva Heidegg was among the people who investigated various paradigms in the field of futurism.
-In her article in 2013, she acknowledged that in the history of futurism, the most important paradigms can be placed in three groups: positivism, collaborative evolution, and criticism.
+In her article in 2013. she acknowledged that in the history of futurism, the most important paradigms can be placed in three groups: positivism, collaborative evolution, and criticism.
 To understand these paradigms, she defined 6 dimensions and features; so knowing them can help to understand these paradigms:

-Attributes The world that will be realized in the future is basically related to the Understanding the future and 1 present and the past, and this external and objective world can be the world discovered by observation and investigation.
-This person is mostly in the position of observing and investigating The position of thefuturologyer 2 these phenomena.
-The future of society and things related to it, such as the future of the The topic discussed in future 3 human race, the complexities within this world and its dynamics studies Gaining basic knowledge about the future and predicting a range of The goal and concern 4 possible futures futurologyer Dealing with complex problems and dynamic modeling Foundations of methodology 5 A combination of objective and subjective methods is used to How to use these methods 6 understand this future.
+Attributes The world that will be realized in the future is basically related to the present and the past, and this external and objective world can be discovered by observation and investigation.
+Understanding the future and the world 1 This person is mostly in the position of observing and investigating these phenomena.
+The position of thefuturologyer 2 The future of society and things related to it, such as the future of the The topic discussed in future 3 human race, the complexities within this world and its dynamics studies 3 Gaining basic knowledge about the future and predicting a range of The goal and concern of 4 possible futures futurologyer 4 Dealing with complex problems and dynamic modeling Foundations of methodology 5 A combination of objective and subjective methods is used to understand this future.
+How to use these methods 6 I It will be the basis of their effectiveness and usefulness.
+Criteria and how to confirm data 7